 So how can you start being mindful?

+According to Melissa Cohen, a Licensed Clinical Social Worker and Certified Coach, “stress is the body’s reaction to a challenge.
+Though stress is often perceived as bad, it can actually be good in some respects.”
 As with any new approach, mindfulness is a skill and something that will take some time and practice to develop.
 You can choose to pursue this yourself, or with the help of a professional that specializes in this approach.
 The beauty about mindfulness though is that it can take as little as a couple of minutes to practice and there are so many different ways you can work on these two fundamental aspects of mindfulness.
 The most important part is that you work on those two fundamental areas (being present, and non-judgmental).

 Please be aware that this blog speaks about everyday stress if you find that your stress levels are much higher, you are finding it difficult to cope and it is starting to really impact your life please speak to a professional as you may be going through something more than just your average level of stress.
 A professional will be able to work out what is going on for you and discuss treatment with you should you both feel it is necessary.
 Contact your GP to find out how to access a psychologist or psychiatrist and they can help you with this.